 My Aunt Nancy introduced me to community service by inviting me to participate in a Multiple Sclerosis Society Walk-a-thon when I was 12 years old.
 It was my first experience in fundraising and doing work on behalf of someone else… for a cause greater than me.
 I can not envision my future without contributing my time, talent and treasure to society and encouraging others to do the same.
-My treasured causes are promoting education, ending hunger, and cancer prevention and research to prolong life and find that cure.
+My treasured causes are promoting education, ending poverty, and cancer prevention and research to prolong life and find that cure.

 Organization: National Society of Black Engineers (College – Columbia, MO; Alumni – Atlanta, GA), 1997 – 2003